John Lear: Aviator career

-That year, Lear agreed to attend a Pasadena, California Art College, but lost the $5,000 he had been given for tuition in the stock market.
-Lear and his father remain estranged -- when his father died in 1979, John Lear was excluded from the will, which was generous to John's children.
+That year, Lear agreed to attend a Pasadena, California Art College.
+He was given $5,000 to pay the tuition fee but lost it in the stock market.
+Lear and his father remained estranged -- when his father died in 1979, John Lear was excluded from the will, which was generous to John's children.

 In 1965, Lear was employed by the Paul Kelly Flying Service when its founder was killed while piloting a LearJet.
 Lear testified at the Civil Aeronautics Board investigation into the crash.

 Between May 23 and 26, 1966, Lear and a crewmate flew a record-breaking flight around the world in a LearJet that covered 22,000 miles in 50 hours and 39 minutes.
 In August 1966, Lear was featured in the Wichita Press after he piloted a LearJet carrying the rock band The Byrds and the trip inspired them to write a song about the plane.
 The track, titled "2-4-2 Foxtrot (The Lear Jet Song)", samples Lear's voice as he speaks over the radio.

 In 1968, Air Force personnel from Hamilton Air Force Base launched a rescue effort to help Lear land after heavy San Francisco fog interfered with landing.
 Traffic was cleared from the Golden Gate Bridge in anticipation of a forced landing.
 After a helicopter pilot established visual contact, Lear was able to successfully land at the base.

 Lear flew planes for the CIA between 1967 and 1983.

 In 1980, Lear was covered in local press when he lost a billing dispute with his natural gas provider.
 That November, Lear ran for Nevada State Senate, earning the endorsement of a "Coalition for Affordable Energy".

-Influence on UFO conspiracy theories

-Lear has been described as "a divisive figure whose claims often crumbled under scrutiny."